feixuxi/Ventilator/software/design/GUI_architecture.md

 There is also a proposed architecture for the [GUI alarm subsystem](GUI_alarm_subsystem.md).

-The UI controller is responsible for calculating and signaling all alarms, with the exception of a planned “UI controller not responding” alarm.
+The UI controller is responsible for calculating and signaling all alarms, with the exception of a planned "UI controller not responding" alarm.
 The decision to place alarms into the UI controller, as opposed to the Cycle controller, was intended to minimize the amount of code in the cycle controller, the more safety-critical component of the system.

-The alarm subsystem is based on ISO-60601-1-8 “General requirements, tests and guidance for alarm systems in medical electrical equipment and medical electrical systems”.
+The alarm subsystem is based on ISO-60601-1-8 "General requirements, tests and guidance for alarm systems in medical electrical equipment and medical electrical systems".
 The key concepts are alarm conditions -- potentially hazardous conditions requiring operator awareness or action -- which can have different priority, and audio and visual alarm signals.